Symptoms of neurofibromatosis type 2

 You can also get other tumours inside the brain or spinal cord, or along the nerves to the arms and legs.
 This can lead to symptoms such as weakness in the arms and legs, and persistent headaches.

-About 2 in 3 people with NF2 develop cloudy patches in the lens of the eye (cataracts), causing reduced eyesight.
+About two in three people with NF2 develop cloudy patches in the lens of the eye (cataracts), causing reduced eyesight.

 Causes of neurofibromatosis type 2